-Student of Ido Portal, FRC Mobility Specialist, Kinstretch Level 1 Instructor, Certified Personal Trainer, FMS Level 1
+Student of Ido Portal, Ido Portal Internship, FRC Mobility Specialist, Kinstretch Level 1, Certified Personal Trainer, FMS Level 1

 Physicality has always been one of the most important aspects of my life.
 This pursuit, I feel, is contrary to societal norms.
 The message I have been subject to is that physicality is a great pastime, but there are higher priorities where you should focus your energy.
 I have also received the message that high level physical pursuits are for the young, and when you get older other responsibilities should take priority in your life.

 It has taken me the first half century of my life to understand that my desire to live and work pursuing physicality is ok, and this path is fulfilling unto itself.
 I have determined that I don’t need to feel guilty about making this a high priority in my life.
 I have found greatest fulfillment in life when I am using my own body to its fullest potential and helping others to do so.
 I have acted on this realization by pushing my standards in rock climbing.

 I have just turned 50, and over the past 2 years I have climbed harder than any time in my life, achieving personal bests in both Bouldering and Sport Climbing.
 Over the past 7 years I have been a climbing coach, and in the past 3 years I have been head coach the Calgary Climbing Centre’s Adult Competitive Program.
 I have been responsible for sport specific training, exercise prescription, developing a yearly training plan, and for athlete development.

 MScPT, BPE, IMS/Functional Dry Needling Certification Level 1 & 2, FAFS, FR Spine & Upper Limb Certification, FRC Mobility Specialist, Kinstretch Level 1 Instructor, FMT Blades Certified, Student of Ido Portal